 - Eliminates manual entry of consumption values in the Arc platform; no more human data entry errors

-- Leverage Wattics monitoring data toward your project’s performance score in Arc -> eg. electricity, water, gas, air quality data, GHG data, and so on.
+- Leverage Wattics monitoring data toward your project’s performance score in Arc (electricity)

 - Scale performance analysis & green certifications for large building portfolios

 - Pin-point and analyse operations/facilities contributing to inefficient resource use and costs

 - Identify winning conservation actions and technologies that increase building resource efficiency and positively impact Arc score, while driving down costs

 Here’s their story:

 Wattics is an enterprise cloud-based energy analytics software used by energy service companies, energy consultancies, as well as green building, and facility management professionals to monitor energy consumption, spot energy inefficiencies, increase sustainability and reduce CO2 emissions for buildings and businesses in commercial and industrial environments.
 The software platform enables the collection, management, and analysis of utility/IoT/sub-meter data to conduct energy audits, forecast savings, benchmark building portfolios and analyse KPIs, measure and verify efficiency and renewable energy projects, analyse tariffs and create sustainability reports at scale.